After Implant Placement

 The cost of the surgical phase will be determined by Dr. Whitesides while the cost of the restorative phase will be determined by Dr. Schwartz.
 Each case and patient is unique.
 Our team will work with you to determine how we may provide you with the best possible care within your expectations for a reasonable cost.

 What about after my work is done?

 Unlike the corporate dental implant supercenters, Drs.
 Schwartz and Whitesides are interested in providing you with a lifetime of care.
-Every patient who receives One-Day-Teeth from Henry Schwartz, DMD and Lee "Mac" Whitesides, DMD, MMSc will be provided, at no cost, a yearly check-up to evaluate the implants and the prosthesis.
+Every patient who receives One-Day-Teeth from Lee "Mac" Whitesides, DMD, MMSc will be provided, at no cost, a yearly check-up to evaluate the implants and the prosthesis.
 At One-Day-Teeth @ Paper Mill Dental you are more than a patient, you’re family.